 City ElectionsVoting is a crucial aspect of our governing system.
 Therefore, voters are of the utmost importance in keeping the American system of government functioning properly.
-As such, we encourage you to vote as often as possible, because your say matters.
+We encourage you to vote at every election; federal, state or local, because your say matters.

 The voters' registration deadline is 30 business days before every election.
 Also, voter registration is restricted 5 days after every election.
 Elections are held the first Tuesday in April for odd year elections and the first Tuesday in November for even year elections.

 Absentee voters may call the County Clerk's office at 618.692.6290 at least 14 business days before a given election to have a ballot mailed to them, which must be mailed back to the County Clerk's office to be counted.
 If you prefer, however, you may also call the City Clerk's office at 452.6200 and they will arrange to have the County mail a ballot to you.
 You may also go to www.co.madison.il.us/Election/PDF/absent.pdf to request an absentee ballot.